islador/basic_ems/README.md

 It is possible to add assignments to a course by going to root/students/:student_id/courses/:id.
 The evolution of this would be to make the add assignment button available to teachers only.

 New assignments are distributed to a courses existing students via the course's enrolled_student association.
 In this fashion, an assignment may be added to the course at any time.

+The basic columns and other data attributes for grades are in place, however a grading system should be built AFTER an authentication/authorization system is in place.